 Abstract

 MATERIALS AND METHODS: The study was based on a retrospective analysis of medical records of patients with SJS/TEN from 2020 to 2023.
 Initially, 230 individuals over 18 years of age were included in the analysis.
-As a result of selection from the primary cohort, 122 patients fulfilling the criteria for the diagnosis of Stevens-Johnson syndrome and toxic epidermal necrolysis were included in the final analysis.
+As a result of selection from the primary cohort, 122 patients satisfying the criteria for the diagnosis of Stevens–Johnson syndrome and toxic epidermal necrolysis were included in the final analysis.
 Patients did not undergo additional follow-up as part of this study.

 Full Text